 Based on the preliminary design, once the preliminary project scope was confirmed and engineering, design, and planning activities were underway, SoCalGas prepared an estimate of the Direct Costs of the Project in the amount of \$1,935,248.
 The Project Team considered the conditions known at the time to prepare the preliminary Direct Cost estimate.
 This estimate reflects the projected Labor, Material, and Services costs anticipated to be incurred to execute the Project, based on initial design plans.

-SoCalGas estimated Indirect Costs of the Project based on the estimated Direct Costs and other project-related variables.

-Actual Direct Costs reflect the Labor, Material, and Services costs incurred to execute the Project.
-Actual Indirect Costs reflect costs for incremental overhead loaders in accordance with Company overhead allocation policies.
-The total loaded cost of the Project is \$2,410,516.
+SoCalGas estimated Indirect Costs of the Project based on the estimated Direct Costs accordance with Company overhead allocation policies.
+The total loaded cost of the Project is \$2,408,093.